Skip to content

 DoubleClick for Publishers and Exchange Integrated into Google Ad Manager: What is DoubleClick for Publishers?

-It can be used as an ad server but it also provides a variety of features for managing the sales process of online ads using a publisher’s dedicated sales team.
+It can be used as an ad server, but it also provides a variety of features for managing the sales process of online ads using a publisher’s dedicated sales team.
 Should a publisher not sell out all their available ad inventory, it can run either other ad networks or AdSense ads as remnant inventory in Google Ad Manager.

-How does DoubleClick for Publishers | Google Ad Manager Work?
+How does DoubleClick for Publishers | Google Ad Manager work?

-From the User’s point of view
+From the user’s point of view

-From Google Point of View
+From a Google point of view

 Types of Google Ads